Recent Deep Semi-supervised Learning Approaches and Related Works: Introduction

 \subsection{Deep Learning}

 Since the revival of neural networks with the advent of the AlexNet \cite{krizhevsky2012imagenet}, so-called deep learning approaches employing neural networks having deep architecture (10 or more layers) have been dominating the state-of-the-art methods in various fields \cite{schmidhuber2015deep}.
-Not only confined to the computer vision field, but they have also shown useful and become a de facto solution in other fields, such as natural language processing, speech recognition, and drug discovery \cite{schmidhuber2015deep,lecun2015deep,goodfellow2016deep}.
-Despite the pronounced performance of neural networks, there still exist several realistic constraints, such as the need for a large amount of labeled data for training to ensure high performances, intensified due to the increasing complexity of neural networks.
-In fact, most of the recent deep neural network models have been trained and validated on large labeled datasets, such as ImageNet, CIFAR, and MNIST.
-When there are more unlabeled data than the labeled ones, it is hence inevitable to consider using alternative training methods.
+Not only confined to the computer vision field, but they have also shown useful and become a de facto solution in other fields, such as natural language processing, speech recognition, drug discovery, and manufacturing \cite{schmidhuber2015deep,lecun2015deep,goodfellow2016deep,kim2024developing}.
+Despite the pronounced performance of neural networks, several realistic constraints exist, such as the need for a large amount of labeled data for training to ensure high performances, intensified due to the increasing complexity of neural networks.
+In fact, most of the recent deep neural network models have been trained and validated on large labeled datasets, such as ILSVRC-2012 (i.e., ImageNet), CIFAR, and MNIST datasets.
+When there are more unlabeled data than the labeled ones, it is, hence, inevitable to consider using alternative training methods.
 In this work, the author details a useful deep learning technique, \emph{semi-supervised learning}, which is applicable in scarce-label circumstances.